shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ### Dataset Description

-I created a simulated dataset for testing CQF and comparing it with bloom filter and countmin sketch.
-I developed [script](https://github.com/shokrof/khmer/blob/DibMaster/testsCQF/generateSeq.py) to generate kmers with left skewed frequency([zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law)).
+Simulated datasets were [designed](https://github.com/shokrof/khmer/blob/DibMaster/testsCQF/generateSeq.py) for testing CQF and comparing it with bloom filter and countmin sketch.

-The script generates 4 files:
-1. Zipifan dataset: kmers,following zipifan distribution, to be counted.
+Simulated datasets include:
+1. Zipifan dataset: 47M total kmers (1M unique kmers) of length 20 following [zipifan distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) (Figure 1)
-2. Unique dataset: Unique kmers only.
+2. Unique dataset: 1M Unique kmers only.
-3. TruekmerCount:kmers count in format “kmer\tcount”.
+3. TruekmerCount: kmers count in format “kmer\tcount”
-4. Unseen dataset: kmers that don't exist in the previous dataset.
+4. Unseen dataset: 10K kmers that don't exist in the previous dataset.

-I generated 47M kmer(1M unique kmer) of length 20 and 10K unseen kmers.Here is the frequency distribution for the 1M kmers
 ![data1000000.goldHist.png]({{ site.baseurl }}/images/data1000000.goldHist.png)

+Figure 1: the frequency distribution of the Zipifan dataset

 ### CQF Unit Test
 I borrowed some test cases from Khmer to test CQF.
 The test cases cover simple inserting/querying items into the filter, saving filter to hard disk, loading from hard disk, and inserting items many times(> 65535 times).
 All the test cases passed except counting highly frequent items.
 CQF dynamically allocate bigger counters for high frequent items.
 However, the largest counter is 2 bytes; therefore, It can count up to 65535.
 If we try to count more than 65535, the counter overflows and counting stars from the beginning.